 VR’s Biggest Problem and How We Could (Maybe) Solve It

-And, yes, you can get used to motion sickness and many VR players have, but good luck asking most people to go through weeks of genuine discomfort just to play games that may or may not be good.
+But good luck asking most people to go through weeks of genuine discomfort just to play games that may or may not be good.

 Why not just play Baldur’s Gate 3 instead?
+Or any of the thousand other great PC, console, or mobile games?

 So, unless we want to immediately lose half of our potential audience, we end up having to either (a) not have any movement or (b) spend a lot of time designing a custom, restricted movement system that doesn’t cause motion sickness.